fanout/express-grip/README.md

 to call next() at the end of each of your route handlers to ensure that the post-route middleware executes_.

-The two middleware classes will work together to will parse the Grip-Sig header in any requests to detect if they came from a GRIP proxy, and it will apply any hold instructions when responding.
+The two middleware classes will work together to parse the Grip-Sig header in any requests to detect if they came from a GRIP proxy, and it will apply any hold instructions when responding.
 Additionally, the middleware handles WebSocket-Over-HTTP processing so that WebSockets managed by the GRIP proxy can be controlled via HTTP responses from the Express application.

 ### Configuration

-Configure express-grip by passing options to the buildExpressGrip function.
+Configure express-grip by passing options to the `buildExpressGrip` function.

 ```javascript
 import buildExpressGrip from '@fanoutio/express-grip';